jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

-If you enable these notifications, you will receive emails telling you when a new event is reported in a group.
+If you enable these notifications, you will receive emails telling you when a new event is reported and solved in a group.
 The message will include
 the type of event,
 the date when it was